sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 As they are choosing cards, ask the questions on this list, one-at-a-time, and make notes from the players' answers.
-Don't ask each question to each player, address a question to just one player, then move onto the next question for the next player.
+Don't ask each question to each player, address a question to just one player, then move on, asking the next question to the next player.
 This exercise gets the players thinking about their characters, and gets the table talking, so it's ok for players to blurt out responses out of turn.